Pinned QMA: The power of fixing a few qubits in proofs: Pinned Local Hamiltonians: a complexity viewpoint

 which is stoquastic.
 When we pin the qubit $q$ in the state vector $\ket{-}_q$, the expectation value of the new term in the state vector $\ket{\phi}\ket{-}_q$ will be simply $x_a \bra{\phi} X_a \ket{\phi}$, thanks to $\bra{-}X_q\ket{-}=-1$.
 We can deal with the terms of the type $XX$ with a positive prefactor just as easily.
 Next, we will look at the terms $X\otimes Z$ in $H$, whose off-diagonal terms have a varying sign.
 Because we can rewrite $X\otimes Z = X \otimes \ket{0}\bra{0} - X \otimes \ket{1}\bra{1}$, assuming $x_{a,b}>0$, the corresponding terms in $H'$ will be

 Observe that the modified terms are stoquastic, with only negative off-diagonal elements.

-Consider now the new stoquastic $3$-local Hamiltonian $H'$.
-What if we can figure out if there exists a low-energy state vetor of $H'$ of the form $\ket{\phi}\ket{-}$?
-If the original $H$ has a ground state vector $\ket{\phi}$ with energy $a$, on the one hand, the state vector $\ket{\phi}\ket{-}$ will have energy $a$ for the new stoquastic Hamiltonian $H'$.
+Consider now the new stoquastic $3$-local Hamiltonian $H'$ and ask whether its low-energy vectors can have the form $\ket{\phi}\ket{-}$.
+On the one hand, if the original $H$ has a ground state vector $\ket{\phi}$ with energy $a$, the state vector $\ket{\phi}\ket{-}$ will have energy $a$ for the new stoquastic Hamiltonian $H'$.
 On the other hand, if the energy of any state vector $\ket{\phi}$ for the Hamiltonian $H$ is at least $b$, the energy of any state vector of the form $\ket{\phi}\ket{-}$ is at least $b$ for the new commuting Hamiltonian $H'$.
-Therefore, we have turned a \emph{Local Hamiltonian} problem with promise $b,a$, into a \emph{Pinned Stoquastic Local Hamiltonian} with the same promise, with a doubled Hilbert space (adding a qubit), and stoquastic terms that have a locality increased by 1.
-Solving \emph{Pinned Stoquastic LH} is thus at least as hard as \emph{LH}, and thus \emph{QMA} complete. \end{proof}
+Therefore, we have turned a \emph{Local Hamiltonian} problem with promise parameters $a,b$, into a \emph{Pinned Stoquastic Local Hamiltonian} with the same promise, with a doubled Hilbert space (adding a qubit), and stoquastic terms that have a locality increased by 1.
+Solving \emph{Pinned Stoquastic LH} is thus at least as hard as \emph{LH}, and thus \emph{\QMA}-complete. \end{proof}

 Note that in the proof we provided, the type of the terms in $H'$ is different from $H$, as we were only interested in making them stoquastic, not keeping their form.
 It remains open to analyze what is the hardness of \emph{Pinned Stoquastic Hamiltonian} with restricted form (e.g., only XXX, ZZZ) or locality below 3.
 After showcasing the pinning technique in two examples, we will continue exploring how far it takes us, applying it to simpler and simpler original Hamiltonians.